joseprl89/BitbucketPRAnalysis/README.md

 Right click on the BitbucketPullRequestAnalysisTest and select run tests to execute a test on a public repo.

-## How are the Pull Requests analysed?
+## How are metric correlations measured?

 This software will perform two tasks to analyse your PRs.